Skip to content

 • 8x - 8x normal speed

-• Max - Run as fast as possible with no frame delay
+• Max - Run as fast as possible with no frame delay (video and audio quality degrade in favor of performance)

 When the emulator is paused (manually or because it hit a breakpoint) you can hover any label or named constant in an .asm file that belongs to the loaded ROM and VS Code shows a tooltip with both the hexadecimal and decimal value.
 The hint data comes directly from the ROM’s .debug.json metadata, so it works for symbols introduced through .include chains as well.
 This is handy for confirming the current address/value of a label without opening the token file or dumping registers.

-When you hover over an assembled instruction (the mnemonic or register portion of the line—not the immediate literal) the extension now reads the underlying opcode bytes from the paused emulator, disassembles the operands, and shows the resolved value alongside the backing memory bytes.
+When you hover over an assembled instruction (the mnemonic and register portion of the line—not the immediate literal) the extension now reads the underlying opcode bytes from the paused emulator, disassembles the operands, and shows the resolved value alongside the backing memory bytes.
 Example:

 When execution pauses, the executing code line in the editor receives a translucent green highlight with a HW states.
 If no source mapping is available, the debugger highlights the last line in yellow printing the opcode executed.